hueseyincelik/hololive/README.md

 Various keyboard shortcuts can be used to adjust some of the parameters used for the live reconstruction:
 - `L` can be used to lock the sideband position, preventing it from being automatically recalculated until the lock is released again (note that disabling the sideband lock also resets/disables the reference hologram utilized during the reconstruction process)
-- `UP,DOWN` can be used to change the image area in which the sideband is automatically detected
+- `UP/DOWN/LEFT/RIGHT` can be used to change the image area in which the sideband is automatically detected
-- `LEFT/RIGHT` can be used to adjust the radius of the circle used to mask the centerband, which is zeroed in order to avoid the influence of the autocorrelation during the automatic sideband detection, in steps of $1$% of the (minimum) image dimension
+- `GREATER/LESS` can be used to adjust the radius of the circle used to mask the centerband, which is zeroed in order to avoid the influence of the autocorrelation during the automatic sideband detection, in steps of $1$% of the (minimum) image dimension
 - `TAB` can be used to switch between the reconstructed phase and amplitude
 - `A` can be used to cycle between the values $1,2,3,4$ as an amplification factor for the reconstructed phase
 - `F` can be used to apply a Tukey filter to the sideband cut-out before zero padding